KristiyanGeorgiev1996/SharpSkills/03.Programming-Fundamentals-C#/01.Tasks-Programming-Fundamentals-with-C#/14.Exercise-Associative-Arrays/README.md

 ---

 ### 📝 Task 2: A Miner Task
-**Problem Statement:**
+**Problem Description:**
-Collect resources from input where every odd line is a resource and every even line is a quantity.
+Read input lines where odd lines are resource names and even lines are their quantities.
+Aggregate total quantities per resource.

 **Output Format:**
 `"{resource} -> {quantity}"`